realworldocaml/book/en/installing-ocaml.md

 your system directories, and this applies to `utop` too.
 You'll find the binary in `~/.opam/4.01.0dev+trunk/bin`.
-However, just typing in `utop` from your shell should just work, due to the `opam config env` step which configures your shell.
+However, just typing in `utop` from your shell should just work, due to the `opam config env` step that configures your shell.
 Don't forget to automate this as described earlier, as it makes life much easier when developing OCaml code!